Key takeaways

 Is Synthroid covered by insurance?

-A valid prescription for Synthroid is covered by many private insurance plans, including Medicare Part D and Medicaid.
-Synthroid is a brand-name medication that is typically covered as a higher-tier drug.
-Most plans, however, prefer to cover levothyroxine sodium, the generic version of Synthroid.
+Many health insurance plans cover Synthroid with a valid prescription, including Medicare Part D and Medicaid.
+As a brand-name medication, Synthroid is typically covered as a higher-tier drug.
+Most plans prefer to cover levothyroxine sodium, the generic version of Synthroid.

 How to get Synthroid covered by insurance

-While most health insurance plans cover a Synthroid prescription, some may not.
-Even when Synthroid is covered, the insurance company may require prior authorization before approving the prescription.
-For people who have problems, generic levothyroxine is universally covered, so switching to the generic drug is an option.
-Patients can ask for a formulary exception.
-It will require the prescriber to file paperwork with the patient’s health insurance provider to justify the prescription.
+Most health insurance plans cover a Synthroid prescription, but some do not.
+Even when Synthroid is covered, the insurance company may require prior authorization before approving the brand-name version over the generic.
+Generic levothyroxine is widely covered, so switching to the generic drug is often an option for patients who run into coverage issues.
+If the brand-name version is not covered, patients can ask for a formulary exception, which requires the prescriber to file paperwork with the patient’s health insurance provider to justify the prescription.

 How to get Synthroid without insurance

-Synthroid can be challenging to pay for over the long term, especially for people without health insurance coverage.
-Manufacturer coupons, manufacturer patient assistance programs, or manufacturer savings cards may help, although they usually have strict eligibility criteria.
-The more certain way to save money is to use a SingleCare discount card.
+Synthroid can be challenging to pay for over the long-term, especially for people without health insurance coverage.
+Manufacturer coupons, patient assistance programs, and manufacturer savings cards may help, though they usually have strict eligibility criteria.
+A more reliable way to save is to use a SingleCare discount card.

 1. Use SingleCare’s prescription savings program